Next Steps for Admitted International Undergraduates

 Please note, you have TWO Marquette accounts.

-Log in to your Checkmarq student account and select "Accept Admission" or "Decline Admission."
-Once you have accepted your admission, you will see your next step dashboard.
+Log in to your Application account and click on the Reply to Admission form.
+Then select "Accept Admission" or "Decline Admission."
+Once you have accepted your admission, you will see your next steps.

 I. Signed Financial Sponsorship Form (if not already submitted)

 Students fully sponsored by their home government or by other external scholarships should provide an official letter of support from their government or other sponsor instead of the sponsorship form.

 II.
 Bank evidence

 Students with private sponsors (parents, family, friends) must also provide a current, official bank statement or bank letter that clearly indicates that the financial sponsor has at least $60,400 (the 2017-18 estimated cost for 12 months) in his or her bank account.
 The bank statement must be dated no more than 12 months before intended Marquette enrollment.